Stoozing is all about how to make money from 0% interest periods, but how does it work?

 If you want to start stoozing find a credit card with an interest free period for purchases.

-There are many different methods and terms for borrowing on your credit card to make money, but it is most commonly known as stoozing.
+There are many methods and terms for borrowing on your credit card to make money, but it is most commonly known as stoozing.
 Here we explain what 'stoozing' is, how to be a 'stoozer' and use a 'stoozepot' to earn money.

 Stoozing reached its heyday before the 2008 crash when credit was more freely available and interest rates higher.
 Some people were reported to have stoozed balances well into the tens of thousands.